Gambit (Marvel Comics): Powers and abilities

 Gambit is a mutant with the ability to convert the potential energy stored in an inanimate object into pure light kinetic energy, thus "charging" that item with highly explosive results.
 He prefers to charge smaller objects, such as his ever-present playing cards, as the time required to charge them is greatly reduced and they are much easier for him to throw.
-The only real limitation to this ability is the time required to charge the object: the larger it is the more time it takes to charge.
+The only real limitation to this ability is time: the larger it is, the longer it takes to charge.
 Most charging takes place through direct skin contact.
 The power of his explosions is dependent on the mass of the object he is charging: for example, a charged playing card explodes with the force of a grenade.
-Gambit can also use his mutant abilities to accelerate an object's kinetic energy instead of converting its potential energy; for example, he can charge his Bo staff with enough kinetic energy and power to level a house.
+Gambit can also use his mutant abilities to accelerate an object's kinetic energy instead of converting its potential energy; if charged, his Bo staff has been depicted with enough power to level a house.

-Gambit's ability to tap into kinetic energy also grants him incredible superhuman physical attributes (strength, speed, reflexes and reactions, agility, flexibility, dexterity, coordination, balance, and endurance), as his body constantly generates bio-kinetic energy and so is perfectly constructed for constant motion.
+Gambit's ability to tap into kinetic energy also grants him incredible superhuman physical attributes (speed, reflexes and reactions, agility, flexibility, dexterity, coordination, balance, and endurance, as well as enhanced, but not superhuman strength), as his body constantly generates bio-kinetic energy and so is perfectly constructed for constant motion.
 This gives him an added edge that he has used to his advantage by developing a unique acrobatic fighting style.

-The charged potential energy always in his body grants him the ability to build up charges of static electricity, and shields his mind from detection and intrusion by even the strongest and most powerful telepaths such as Emma Frost, Jean Grey, and even Charles Xavier.
+The charged potential energy always in his body grants him a build up of static electricity, which shields his mind from detection and intrusion from the strongest telepaths such as Emma Frost, Jean Grey, and even Charles Xavier.
 The shield has the added effect of destabilizing touch-based abilities.

 Gambit also possesses an unusually strong and irresistible hypnotic charm that allows him to exert a subtle influence over sentient beings, leading them to believe what he says and agree with his suggestions.
-This charm is so strong and powerful that if given a chance, Gambit could even charm the Shadow King himself.
-The hypnotic charm does not work on those who know about it.
+This characteristic is so powerful that when given the chance, Gambit has even convinced the Shadow King himself.
+The hypnotic charm does not work on those who are aware and prepared for it.

 During combat, Gambit customarily wears a suit of highly articulated light body armor and uses an extendable metal staff.
 He is extensively trained in martial arts, particularly Savate and the staff style art Bōjutsu.
 He is an excellent hand-to-hand combatant, applying street-fighting techniques and acrobatics.
 Gambit is a skilled card-thrower, so he throws his charged playing cards at opponents with great accuracy.
 He also excels in all aspects of thievery, as he was adopted by the patriarch of a Thieves Guild.